Nestled within the Marine National Park of the eastern Gulf of Thailand, Koh Mak is a small tropical island in Trat province.

 - Location: Ao Suan Yai

-- Facilities: pool, massage, restaurant, bar, safety deposit box, balcony/terrace
+- Facilities: Pool, massage services, restaurant, bar, safety deposit box, balcony/terrace.

 - Location: Ao Suan Yai